Student Homelessness and Basic Needs Insecurity

 Students who identify as LGBTQ+ are more likely to experience basic needs insecurity than those who do not.
 Around two-thirds of LGBTQ+ students face basic needs insecurity, according to 2020 data.

-Indigenous, American Indian/Alaska Native, Black, Pacific Islander/Native Hawaiian, and Latino/a students reported the highest percentages of food insecurity, housing insecurity, and homelessness in 2020.
+Accodring to the 2020 #RealCollege study, students identifying as Indigenous, American Indian/Alaska Native, Black, Pacific Islander/Native Hawaiian, or Latino/a reported high rates of food insecurity, housing insecurity, and homelessness.
 Seventy-five percent of Indigenous students experienced basic needs insecurity compared to 54% of white students and 53% of Asian/Asian American students (excluding Southeast Asian students).

 How to Apply to College When Facing Basic Needs Insecurity